catchup-forks/docker-faveo-php7/README.md

 ### Docker file for Faveo Helpdesk

+###  Extra ###
+So, the image built, the image is running, try to access it with an ip address I did docker inspect (image-name) and it gave me an ip.
+Don't think the ports are exposed yet.

+To be continued.

 With this Docker file you can build a Docker image for Faveo Helpdesk

 ### How to use